- We take a scheduled flight from London to Maun, arriving the next morning.

 - Schalow’s turaco

 Botswana offers some of the planet’s best wildlife experiences thanks to a healthy animal population.
-Most big safari animals are easily seen – with the exception of rhinos which have only been reintroduced relatively recently.
+Many of Africa’s charismatic large mammals are easily seen – with the exception of rhinos which have only been reintroduced relatively recently.
 The northern parks have permanent water and host greater concentrations of wildlife than the dry parks of the south.

-Chobe is particularly known for its large numbers of elephant, bur is also home to lion, wild dog, cheetah, leopard, giraffe, bushbuck, blue wildebeest, and huge numbers of hippo.
+Chobe is particularly known for its large numbers of elephant, but is also home to lion, wild dog, cheetah, leopard, giraffe, bushbuck, blue wildebeest, and huge numbers of hippo.

 - African elephant

 Botswana’s hot and dry conditions offer an ideal environment for reptiles, with over 130 species, including at least 72 different snakes.
 The Okavango and Linyanti regions are amphibian hotspots, especially during the rainy season.
 Approximately 40 different species have been recorded.

 - Flap-neck chameleon

 When the rains arrive in summer, the scenery undergoes a profound transformation.
 At this time of year, the arid plains are rejuvenated, the bush turns vivid green and wild flowers emerge in a kaleidoscope of colours.
 Floodplains exposed by the receding waters are transformed into a tapestry of green.